Dissipative Unified Dark Fluid Model: Cosmological Model Evolution in View of the Theory of Dynamical System

 where $\alpha$, $\beta$, $r$, and $s$ are constants related to those of (\ref{van1}) through the relations

-As mentioned in \cite{rich}, one of the unwritten rules that one has to follow when choosing the variables of the phase space is that they should be dimensionless.
-Accordingly, we consider the dimensionless parameters $h=H/H_0$ and $\tau=H_0 t$, whence relation (\ref{dhdt}) reduces to
+As mentioned in García-Salcedo \cite{rich}, one of the unwritten rules that one has to follow in choosing the variables of the phase space is that they should be dimensionless.
+Note that in (\ref{dhdt1}), $(\alpha H^r)$ has the dimensions of Hubble parameter squared, consequently $[\alpha]$=$[H^{-(r-2)}]$.
+On the other hand, $(\beta H^s)$ is dimensionless, which means that $[\beta]$=$[H^{-s}]$.
+Note also that since we consider units with $8 \pi G = c =1$, the dimensions of $\zeta_0$ is the same as Hubble parameter, $[\zeta_0]=[H_0]$.
+Accordingly, we define the dimensionless parameters